Saibot393/perceptive/README.md

      - Through walls: If object with this VC can be seen through walls
      - Range: The range over which this VC emits (-1 for infinity)
      - Range formula: A formula based range (formulas similar to roll formulas)
+     - Minimum range: The minimum range at which a VC becomes active
      - Color: The tint of object seen through this VC
      - Effect Filter (Tokens only!): The filter applied to tokens seen with this VC
      - Effect Filter Color: The color of the effect filter
      - Transparency: The transparency of objects seen with this VC (1 no transparency, 0 invisible)
+     - Receive default: To set the vision channel as being received by default
  - Simulate player vision: to have the same vision a player controlling the tokens would have as a GM
  - Vision Channel 3D range: to calculate the vision channel range in 3D
  - Use logical OR mode: to use a logical OR for required vision channels instead of a logical AND